Updated: Mar 19

 You have carefully planted your seeds, watched them germinate and grow and now you have realized that they are not looking so healthy.
-They have become spindly and weak and look like they are about to fall over!
+Your seedlings may have become leggy and weak and look like they are about to fall over!
 Leggy seedlings are a common problem among the best of gardeners when growing seedlings indoors early in the spring.
-There are a number of things you can do to fix and prevent leggy seedlings.
+Lets look at how to fix leggy seedlings and ideas for preventing them in the first place.

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.ca.
 As an Amazon Associate I earn from qualifying purchases.